Frequently Asked Questions

 - How can a debate or forum be listed on your calendar?

 - What process did you follow for the candidate questionnaires?

 - What questions were on your candidate questionnaire?

 - Are the operations of your website transparent?

 - How did you make this website?

 WinnipegElection.ca is a voter resource built by Open Democracy Manitoba (ODM).
 ODM is a non-profit organization that builds digital tools for democratic engagement.
 Learn more about ODM.

-Parts of this site were built with the help of a team of students from Red River College.
+Parts of this site were built with the help of a team of students from Red River College in 2018.

 How do you determine who the candidates are?